Biloela homecoming sweet for Nadesalingam family

 Priya Nadesalingam says it feels good her family has its own place in Biloela after four years in Australian immigration detention.

-Sunday marked an end to a chapter which began in 2018 when Border Force officials took them from the Queensland town.
+Sunday marked an end to a chapter that began in 2018 when Border Force officials took them from the Queensland town.

 The family celebrated youngest daughter Tharnicaa’s fifth birthday with the whole town on Sunday, after returning to their Australian home on Friday and attending a festival there on Saturday.